 Practical Tips to Make the Most of your Externship

 - Carry around a little notebook and take notes throughout the day.
-Review notes nightly and solicit the help of instructors or program directors when more complex questions arise about what is being learned on site.
+Review notes nightly and solicits the help of instructors or program directors when more complex questions arise about what is being learned on site.

 - Ask for more responsibilities.
 Ask to be cross-trained on different things.
 Ask to learn the software and ask for the job.
-Closed mouths don’t get fed, and externs who asks these type of questions leave a lasting positive impression.
+Closed mouths don't get fed, and externs who ask these type of questions leave a lasting positive impression.